kumarallamraju/avd/avd-poc-planning.md

 6. By default AVD session hosts (VMs) are domain joined.
 Have your domain join credentials ready in this format. domainjoin@contoso.com / {password}

 8. If you're planning to keep these VMs in a separate OU, pls create the OU beforehand and get the full OU path
-9. Have a separate VM (e.g. adminVM) to perform admin activities or back door entry to your session hosts.
+9. Provision a separate VM (e.g. adminVM) to perform admin activities or back door entry to your session hosts.
 Pls make sure this VM is also domain joined.

 ### Personal Desktops

+10. Provisioning Personal Desktops is pretty easy.
+Just use an image from Azure Marketplace "Windows 10 Enterprise 20H2", provide Active Directory credentials and  input the no. of VMs.
+You're good to go.

 ### Multi-session Desktops